 You have worked hard to provide for yourself and your loved ones.
-WHAM!
 The unexpected happens.
-Your health is destroyed.
-You cannot work.
-You lose your job.
-Your savings is wiped out.
-You have no money.
-You are going to lose your home and car.
+Your health has deteriorated.
+You cannot work and lost your job.
+Your savings are wiped out.
+You have no money and will lose your home and car.
 You’re disabled.
 You need help.
 Will Social Security Disability help?

 - What Is Social Security Disability?

 - How Much Does Social Security Disability Pay a Month?